One of the “boldest and most successful feats of man’s mind…not a deus ex machina but a machina a Deo.”

-Of course, bubbled blood can lead to air embolisms.
+The main fear with this design was that “bubbled blood” would lead to air embolisms.
 An air embolism is a gas bubble that becomes trapped in a blood vessel and blocks it; these blockages, depending on where they occur in the body, can be fatal.
-(As anyone who is a diver can readily attest to.)
-To help prevent an air embolism, a Dow agent, known as Anti-Foaming A, was used, as Pete explains.
+To help prevent air embolisms, a Dow agent, known as Anti-Foaming A, was used.

 Alec concludes how the machine works:

 And what type of hose did Lillehei and his team use?
-None other than beer hose!
+Well legend has it they used beer hose!